‘Lights & Hauls the World G.E.’ as Schenectady was Iconic, Our 50th H.S. Reunion is Next Year

 There’s a huge influx of young guns in the NFL, with Mahomes the current lightening rod for a force you don’t want to bet against.
 The Buffalo Bills will never forget how a few seconds makes all the difference with a QB you WOULD want to bet against, like Herbert, Jones of NY, and Josh.

-The word on Young is a WISE HEAD – with a shift protection the freshman called as example – and props comparing him with Peyton Manning for knowing what to do with a specific situation.
-There’s no reason to throw ‘if it works out’ caveats on his size at this point.
+The word on Young is a WISE HEAD with props comparing him with Peyton Manning for knowing what to do in specific situation.
+Caveats on his size at this point, fingers crossed about O-line.

-— #gshorkonsharonroadseam 5/8/23 I’m not just a homer sportswriter, hated Manning’s constant ‘OMAHA’ checking, but he KNEW.
+— #gshorkonsharonroadseam 5/8/23 I admit hating Manning’s constant ‘OMAHA’ checking, but he KNEW.

-Joe Burrow at LSU was/is All That, mostly got Joe Brady, his OC at LSU, a top college coordinator (Broyles) award and good job in NFL with Rhule’s Panthers, but they obviously out-personneled everyone with pass catchers.
+Joe Burrow at LSU was/is All That, and got Joe Brady, his OC at LSU , the Broyles award anda good job in NFL with Rhule’s Panthers, but they obviously out-personneled everyone with pass catchers.
 Joe kept his part going with Bengals, Brady’s system didn’t impress at pro level.

 It’s the NFC South folks

-Is Young worth three games? because 10-7 could win the division in 2023.
-Tampa took it with 8-9 record last year, a year after Brady led them to a 13-4 record, and everyone else tied at 7-10,
+Is Young worth three games? because 10-7 would win the division most years.
+Tampa took it with 8-9 record last year, a year after Brady led them to a 13-4 record, and everyone else tied at 7-10.

-Despite 1-6 start, Panthers were a helmet off penalty on Moore causing a missed PAT, and a lousy quarter defending Mike Evans (10 catches/207 yds./3TDs) as Brady went 34/45/432 yds/3 TDs to officially eliminate the Panthers.
+Despite 1-6 start in 2022, Panthers were a helmet-off penalty on Moore causing a missed PAT, and a lousy quarter defending Mike Evans (10 catches/207 yds./3TDs) as Brady went 34-45/432 yds/3 TDs to officially eliminate the Panthers.
 Tom is officially (at this time) still retired, so nobody in division has a better documented QB than Panthers, period.

-Panthers Organization-Brain Trust ups its game during drive to #1, Steve Smith approves of Ole Miss’ Mingo
+Panthers Brain Trust ups its game during drive to top pick Young

 What’s in the cards for #Carolina Panthers and 2023 draft group, led by #1 pick Bryce Young?
 Predictions may be all over, but Panthers were a helmet penalty extra point and a lousy 24 point quarter by Brady and the Bucs from playoffs last year, off a 1-6 start.